scelesticsiva/Neural-Networks-for-Image-Compression/GAN/README.md

 - 3 layer fully convolutional network
 - Much smaller version of Resnet (given in the report)

 2 different generators are written in two different functions.
-In order to use each of them, generator in the training stage should be changed.
+In order to use each of them, generator function's name in the training stage should be changed. (generator / generator_res)

 Loss functions:
 - Wasserstein gan